-This work is assessed, and is worth 16% of the marks for this course.
-Submissions should be made via Moodle.
-The deadline for submissions is 9:00am on 27 February 2013.
-As per the Code of Assessment policy regarding late submissions, submissions will be accepted for up to 5 working days beyond this due date.
-Any late submissions will be marked as if submitted on time, yielding a band value between 0 and 22; for each working day the submission is late, the band value will be reduced by 2.
+As per the Code of Assessment policy regarding late submissions, submissions will be accepted for up to 5 working days beyond the deadline.
+Any late submissions will be marked as if submitted on time, yielding a band value between 0 and 22.
+Then, for each working day (or part thereof) the submission is late, the band value will be reduced by 2.
 Submissions received more than 5 working days after the due date will receive an H (band value of 0).

-Submissions that are not made via Moodle, or that are in archives which do not meet the above guidelines will be penalised two bands.
+Submissions that are not made via Moodle, that do not meet the formatting guidelines, or that are in archives that do not meet the above guidelines will be penalised two bands.
 This penalty will be applied in addition to any late submission penalty.